mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

 - **wal\_fsync\_duration\_seconds**
 - **backend\_commit\_duration\_seconds**

-First one is called before applying changes to disk, and second one is after applying changes to disk.
-It does not matter which one you choose, just keep in mind high values for these metrics mean high disk operation latencies and indicate disk issues.
+The first metric is reported before applying changes to a disk, and the second one is reported after applying changes to a disk.
+It does not matter which one you choose, just keep in mind that high values for these metrics mean high disk operation latencies and disk issues.
 As the [etcd documentation suggests](https://etcd.io/docs/v3.3/faq/#what-does-the-etcd-warning-apply-entries-took-too-long-mean), the 99th percentile duration should be less than **25 ms** for storage to be considered fast enough.

 ## Benchmarking via Fio